Maslow in the Context of Employee Engagement, Culture, and Leadership

 - - - - -

-There are many models, theories, and the like that can be applied to individuals, teams, and organizations seeking to improve leadership and engagement.
-The most important thing is to systematically measure and improve what is important to your individuals, teams, and organization.
+Many models, theories, and the like can be applied to individuals, teams, and organizations seeking to improve leadership and engagement.
+The most important thing is systematically measuring and improving what is important to your individuals, teams, and organization.

 The one underlying element in any of these improvement initiatives is that it is focused on (and is driven by) a sense of belonging and relationships...which ironically is right at the halfway point in Maslow's hierarchy.